addulac/phd/source/12_networks.md

 ### Small-world effect

 The small-world effect is an important emerging properties that has been found in many real world networks [].
 It has first been shown in the seminal work of [] where the authors establish that the maximum path length of two nodes is equal to six.
 Though, it has been speculated before in [] and [].
 This is sometimes referred as the six degree of separation.
-The small world effect is a properties that is related the slow growth of the diameter of the networks when the number of nodes increase.
+The small-world effect is a properties that is related the slow growth of the diameter of the networks when the number of nodes increase.
 According to experiments done on various networks, logarithmic and sub-logarithmic...

-Bollobas on the implication of scale-free networks on small world effect (sub-logaritmic)
+Bollobas on the implication of scale-free networks on small-world effect (sub-logaritmic)

 A notable implication of the small-world effect is the fast spread of information in real-world networks.